awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 ### To create the AWS WAF table<a name="to-create-the-waf-table"></a>

 1. Copy and paste the following DDL statement into the Athena console\.
+Modify the fields as necessary to match your log output\.
 Modify the `LOCATION` for the Amazon S3 bucket to correspond to the one that stores your logs\.

    This query uses the [OpenX JSON SerDe](openx-json-serde.md)\.
 **Note**